Last updated on May 25th, 2021 at 10:00 am

 In the words of Satoshi, “Cryptocurrency is a Peer-to-Peer(P2P) network of money sharing”.
 Now the questionaries, “How this works”?
 A cryptocurrency like Bitcoin consists of a network of peers.
 Every peer has the record of a complete history of the entire transactions and balance of every account.
-A transaction is a file that will say, “Charlie gives X bitcoin to Dev,” which will contain the signature of Charlie’s private key(cryptography) for security, obviously.
+A transaction is a file that will say, “Charlie gives X bitcoin to Dev,” which will contain the signature of Charlie’s private key(cryptography) for security.
 After being signed, it will be broadcasted in the network, sent from one peer to every other peer.
 This is P2P technology.
 Simple.

-Now comes the important part.
+Now comes the critical part.
 The transaction is almost immediately known to the whole network.
 But only after a specific amount of time it gets confirmed.
 Confirmation is a very crucial part of the entire concept of cryptocurrency.
 As long as a transaction is not confirmed, it will remain incomplete and prone to forgery.
 Once the transaction is confirmed, it becomes the word set on a stone.
-It is no longer prone to forgery; it is non-reversible, it becomes a part of an unshakeable record of historical transactions of the so-called ‘block-chain.’
+It is no longer prone to fraud; it is non-reversible, it becomes a part of an unshakeable record of historical transactions of the so-called ‘block-chain.’

 Here again, only miners can confirm a transaction.
-This is their job in a cryptocurrency-network.
+This is their job in a cryptocurrency network.
 Principally, anybody can be a miner.
 For that, they have to follow a simple rule set by Satoshi.
-The rule is that the miners need to invest their computers to qualify for this task.
+The rule is that the miners need to invest in their computers in qualifying for this task.
 They have to find a ‘Hash’- a product of a cryptographic function- that connects the new block with its predecessor.
 This is called the ‘Proof of Work.’

 So, this is all that covers the basic concept of Cryptocurrency.